-The North Shore Pediatric Therapy Mental Health team offers counseling services to children and families.
-Our clinics are staffed by experienced, licensed therapists who provide individual and family therapy to children aged 3 to 17.
-Our therapists have knowledge of child and adolescent mental health and have received training in a variety of treatment modalities and evidenced based practices to help support the mental health development of the child.
+The North Shore Pediatric Therapy Mental Health specialists offer counseling services to children and families.
+Our clinics are staffed by experienced, Chicago adult and child licensed clinical social workers who provide individual and family therapy to children aged 3 to 17.
+Our therapists have knowledge of child and adolescent mental health and have received training in a variety of treatment modalities and evidenced-based practices to help support the mental health development of the child.
 We believe in utilizing a strength based and family systems approach to treatment in order to maximize a child’s growth and healing.

 Our therapists are passionate about supporting children, adolescents and their families and utilize a collaborative approach to treatment.
 Therapists are available to work in conjunction with a child’s school as well as other disciplines involved in the care and support of the child.
 We work to understand how the child functions in multiple environments, as well as utilize their current support system to help them to build confidence and to feel successful at home, at school and with peers.
 We also provide opportunities to co-treat with other disciplines within our clinics (Occupational Therapy, Speech and Language Therapy, Physical Therapy, and ABA) in order to support the different challenges that may be affecting a child.

 - Play therapy